How to Start an Antique Store

 Step 8: Get your Marketing Plan in Place

 An antique store will need to set aside a budget to cover marketing costs on a continuous basis.
-Common marketing techniques for an antique store include social media marketing using Facebook, Instagram, Pinterest, and online advertising.
-Developing a website can be a significant expense, but it can also give your antique store greater visibility online.
-Your main source of business, however, will be foot traffic when located in the right area.
+Common marketing techniques for an antique store include social media marketing using Facebook Marketplace, Instagram, Pinterest, and online advertising.
+Your main source of business, however, will be foot traffic when located in the right area, which makes finding a good location so important.

-Property and casualty insurance protects you if your merchandise is damaged.
+– Property and casualty insurance protects a business if merchandise is damaged from an event such as flooding or fire.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.